|

 don't do this step during their entire meditation).
 Keep your

-just above the brow.
+brow.
 Try to keep your eyes focused on this point.
+The muscles

-The muscles around your eyes may become sore as you stretch them
+around your eyes may become sore as you stretch them upward,

-upward, so don't over do this at first.
-As you practice, this
+so don't over do this at first.
+As you practice, this step will

-step will become easier and easier to do.
-For centuries, the
+become easier and easier to do.
+For centuries, the pituitary

-Pineal gland has been considered by many to be the location of
+gland has been considered by many to be the location of the third

-the third eye.
-This step then is a symbolic gesture to
+eye.
+This step then is a symbolic gesture to bridge the physical

 - Now the hard part, clear your mind of the nitty gritty.
 Don't